doctrine/mongodb-odm/docs/en/reference/embedded-mapping.rst

           tasks:
             discriminatorField: type

-You can also specify a discriminator map to avoid storing the fully qualified class name in each embedded document:
+You can also specify a discriminator map to avoid storing the |FQCN|
+in each embedded document:

 .. configuration-block::